-The Director shall not appoint an examiner authorized representative to conduct the hearing.
-The hearing shall proceed expeditiously with discovery by the company limited to the examiner's work papers tend that any assertions set forth in substantiate any written submission or rebuttal.
-The Director or his representative may issue subpoenas for the attendance of any witnesses or the production of anv documents deemed relevant to the investigation, whether under the control of the Department, the company, or other persons.
+Director shall not appoint an examiner as authorized representative to conduct the hearing.
+The hearing shall proceed expeditiously with discovery by the company limited to the examiner's work papers that tend substantiate any assertions set forth in any written submission or rebuttal.
+The Director or his representative may issue subpoenas for the attendance of any witnesses or the any documents deemed relevant production of to the investigation, whether under the control of the Department, the company, or other persons.
 The documents produced shall be included in the record, and testimony taken by the Director or his representative shall be under oath and preserved for the record.
-Nothing contained in this Section shall require the Department to disclose any information or records that would indicate or show the existence or content of any investigation

-1 or activity of a criminal justice agency.
+Nothing contained in this Section shall require the Department to disclose any information or records that would indicate or show the existence or content of any investigation or activity of a criminal justice agency.